yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .hands_on}

 In the next go-through with VarVAMP, we will get to know the *TILED* flavor.
-As we have no more probe to generate there a certain parameter, which are different from the *QPCR* flavor.
-For example is it now possible to adjust the optimal or maximum length of the amplicon and the minimal number of nucleotides overlapping.
+We don't generate a probe for quantasizing our pcr-product anymore, but therefore we need to specify the size of our overlapping region of the amplicons for the tiling function.
+Another adjustment which can be done is the optimal or maximum length determination of the amplicon.
 Two important settings, which you can find in every flavor of VarVAMP is n_ambig, the number of ambigious nucleotides in your primer, and the threshold of consensus nucleotides to ensure the specifity of your design.

 > <hands-on-title>Tool settings for TILED-Primers</hands-on-title>
 >